ImpressiveTaste/Custom-Board-Support---MotorBench-v2.5---LV-BLDC-MC-Starter-Kit-Atmel/README.md

 - Running forced-commutation tests before closed-loop
 - Using X2C Scope for runtime control (no hardware buttons)
 - Using MCAF Test Harness for evaluation
-- Providing project files (CustomBoardTest1.X) and motor XML
+- Providing custom board file (YAML) and motor (XML) for motorBench easy import

 ----------------------------------------------------------------------
 HARDWARE USED